mwatkins1970/Leilan-dataset/README.md

 ## Citation / Use

 This dataset is released openly.
-If you use it in research or creative work, a reference to the Leilan project and the Order of the Vermillion Star would be appreciated.